The functions here all have green Scalar inputs and outputs.

 So for example if A Equal To B were selected the True value would be output if the vales for A and B were the same.
 If they were different then the value entered or connected to False would be passed to the Out output.

 The Max node simply takes the A and B inputs and outputs the largest.
 A and B may be connected to other nodes or controlled manually.
-This means that the node can be used to clamp the minimum value of a scalar.
+This means that the node can be used to clamp the maximum value of a scalar.

 The Min node simply takes the A and B inputs and outputs the smallest.
 A and B may be connected to other nodes or controlled manually.
-This means that the node can be used to clamp the maximum value of a scalar.
+This means that the node can be used to clamp the minimum value of a scalar.

 The Mod node derives the modulus of the A input in the form Result=A mod B. The modulus is effectively the remainder leftover when A is divided by B, as in 7 divided by 2 is 3 with a remainder 1.
 So a few examples would be: